-Marvin Robledo, director of Radio Nuevo Mundo, told CPJ that Salazar, who was 32, had worked for the station for the past three years as a correspondent in Suchitepéquez department covering news and sports.
-He said the journalist had not reported receiving any threats and had not worked on any sensitive stories.
+Marvin Robledo, director of Radio Nuevo Mundo, told CPJ that Salazar, who was 32, had worked for the station for the previous three years as a correspondent in Suchitepéquez department covering news and sports.
+He the journalist had not reported receiving any threats and had not worked on any sensitive stories.
 Robledo told CPJ that Salazar and López had sometimes worked on stories together and speculated that the two journalists could have discovered sensitive information in the course of their reporting.

-Earlier in 2017, Guatemalan prosecutors and the International Commission against Impunity in Guatemala (CICIG) petitioned to have lawmaker Julio Juárez Ramírez stripped of his immunity, accusing him of orchestrating the killing.
-According to CICIG investigators, Juárez ordered the attack on López because the journalist was working on a story about corruption in the local government of Santo Tomás La Unión, where Juárez was mayor at the time.
+Also in 2017, Guatemalan prosecutors and the International Commission against Impunity in Guatemala (CICIG) to have Julio Antonio Juárez Ramírez, then a member of Congress, stripped of his immunity from prosecution, accusing him of orchestrating the killing., Juárez ordered the attack on López because the journalist was working on a story about corruption in the local government of Santo Tomás La Unión, where Juárez was mayor at the time.

 In December 2017, the U.S. Treasury Department sanctioned Juárez under the for his alleged involvement in the murders.

 On January 13, 2018, Guatemalan authorities Juárez on murder charges.

 In May 2022, Juárez, but in November 2022, prosecutors they were investigating the prosecutors whose investigation led a judge to acquit Juárez.

 On July 19, 2023, German Eduardo Mazariegos López, the alleged other gunman, during an attempted shooting by unknown individuals while being transferred from a courthouse to prison in Mazatenango, Suchitepéquez.
 As of late October 2023, Mazariegos López remained a fugitive.